Malta–Palestine relations

-Malta–Palestine relations are the diplomatic relations between Malta and Palestine.
+Malta–Palestine relations are the bilateral relations between Malta and Palestine.
 Malta has traditionally held close and friendly relations with the Palestinian people ever since Malta's attainment of Independence on 21 September 1964.
 The Foreign Policy of Malta has consistently supported international efforts aimed at a peaceful and negotiated resolution to the conflict aimed at establishing a State of Palestine living side by side by the State of Israel in peace and security.
+Malta recognised the State of Palestine on September 22, 2025.

+History

+While Malta was listed as having recognized Palestine on 16 November 1988 in documents circulated by the United Nations, they only acknowledged "the right of the Palestinian people to establish a sovereign state".
+Malta did not officially acknowledge Palestinian statehood, despite having a Palestinian ambassador and tacitly acknowledging it.